NitulAU/Hiro/README.md

 javascript used is to add animation for each section on appearing on screen.
 For now is written for single section(.services) and it is partially successful.

-PS:This project purely focused on implementing advanced css.
+PS:This project purely focused on implementing advanced css only.